MicroEJ/docs/DeviceDeveloperGuide/ui/microui/microui.rst

    MicroUI Elements

-At MicroEJ application startup all MicroUI objects relative to the I/O devices are created and accessible.
+At MicroEJ Application startup all MicroUI objects relative to the I/O devices are created and accessible.
 The following MicroUI methods allow you to access these internal objects: